nolan-aaron/fibly/README.md

 # Fibly 🌀

 This application takes a continuous stream of user-supplied numbers as input.
-If any of these numbers happens to be a Fibonacci number, it will output **FIB**.
+If any of these numbers happens to be one of the first 1,000 Fibonacci numbers, it will output **FIB**.
 Additionally, at a regular interval set by the user, it will output the provided numbers in descending order of their frequency.

 ## Getting Started